Lobster Johnson: Hellboy: Blood and Iron (2007)

-Lobster Johnson has a brief cameo in the second animated Hellboy film, Blood and Iron appearing during a flashback scene showing Hellboy's birth and Malcolm Frost's reaction to the creature.
+Lobster Johnson has a brief cameo in the second animated Hellboy film, Blood and Iron, appearing during a flashback scene showing Hellboy's birth and Malcolm Frost's reaction to the creature.
 After the credits, there is a teaser for the unproduced third film The Phantom Claw, where he would have helped Hellboy and Kate Corrigan in battling the ghost of Rasputin.

-Hellboy II: The Golden Army (2008) and Hellboy III

-Guillermo del Toro planned to feature Johnson in Hellboy II: The Golden Army, but was cut due to Mike Mignola's wish to remain true to the character's origin.
-Del Toro has stated that Johnson would have appeared in the unproduced Hellboy III and expressed interest in casting Bruce Campbell in the role.

 Hellboy (2019)

-Johnson was featured in Hellboy (2019), portrayed by Thomas Haden Church in a flashback and mid-credits scene.
+The Lobster was featured in the 2019 film Hellboy, portrayed by Thomas Haden Church in a flashback and mid-credits scene.